-Utilizes existing parking facilities.
+- Utilizes existing parking facilities.

-The site is adjacent to public transportation and the University shuttle route.
+- Adjacent to public transportation and the University shuttle route.

-The design has spaces for bike racks that will be incorporated into the project.
+- Spaces for bike racks that will be incorporated into the project.

-The facility has showers for use by bicyclers and others taking advantage of the Fitness Center.
+- Showers for use by bicyclers and others taking advantage of the Fitness Center.

-The construction utilizes natural materials like wood and stone.
+- Utilizes natural materials like wood and stone.

-Products like brick are purchased from the region to reduce freight costs and bolster the local economy.
+- Products like brick are purchased from the region to reduce freight costs and bolster the local economy.

-The building will be connected to the district heating and cooling system to negate the need for stand-alone utility equipment.
+- Connected to the district heating and cooling system to negate the need for stand-alone utility equipment.

-All carpets are manufactured with recycled content.
+- All carpets are manufactured with recycled content.